 Just behind the Veerabadraswamy temple, on top of the hill, on a ledge which looks so steep and narrow, an Akasha Deepam is lit every evening.Every day temple priest lit lamp using 4 litres of oil and 2 meter thick wicks.

-The festival of Maha Shiv Ratri which falls around October or November each year is celebrated with great pomp and show at the temple.
+The festival of Maha Shiva Ratri which falls around February each year is celebrated with great pomp and show at the temple.
 Tourists and especially devotees of Lord Shiva flock to the temple in huge numbers during this time.

 Temple Timings: 7 am to 11 am after which lunch is available free till 2.30 pm at the Annadana Hall 5 pm to 8 pm again dinner available free till 9.30 pm